How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 How long does it take to find a job after graduation?

 Median time varies by field: nursing grads often have offers before graduation; CS grads average 3-6 months in the current market; liberal arts majors may take 6+ months.
-The biggest factor isn't time spent—it's whether you're using high-conversion tactics (referrals, targeted applications) vs. low-conversion ones (mass applying).
+The biggest factor isn't time spent — it's whether you're using high-conversion tactics (referrals, targeted applications) vs. low-conversion ones (mass applying cold).

 What should I do first after graduating?